 The Sisters of Providence recycling efforts are under the auspices of facilities management.

 The materials are trucked by facilities management staff members to the Indiana State University Recycle Center, Data Management or Sugar Creek Scrap.
-The earnings from the aluminum cans are given to Woods Day Care/Pre-School.

 The Sisters of Providence recycle:

 - plastic #1 and #2 (any color, lids are not recyclable).
 The number is usually on the bottom of the container inside a triangle.

 - aluminum cans

 - glass (any color)

 - computer, typing paper (mixed colors can be together),